Space Otter Charlie Overview

 Moving around each stage by floating through space and sticking to walls remained entertaining from beginning to end, and I enjoyed using the physics system to solve puzzles.
 Space Otter Charlie is certainly on the short side, but the solid arena-style multiplayer mode can add some replay value.

 Hardcore gamers won’t find much to flex their gaming muscles on, but younger or more casual players should consider picking it up.
-Since it’s aimed them, it would a criminal Ottrocity to shame it for that.
+Since it’s aimed at them, it would a criminal Ottrocity to shame it for that.
 Speaking of criminal, I wonder if there’s a legal limit of Otter puns per article, perhaps I should contact an Otterney…See you on the Otter side!

 - Fun physics based movement system about leaping and swimming through space